 Synthroid — What it is and How Patients Respond to it

 Technically, it’s a synthetic, man-made crystalline L-3,3′,5,5′-tetraiodothyronine sodium salt.
 Doctors have been prescribing Synthroid for over 50 years to treat hypothyroidism.
 Before that time, the only treatment for hypothyroidism was natural desiccated thyroid, which appeared to work well for a good seven decades before Synthroid entered the arena due to a single bad batch of NDT which came into the United States.
-See more details in Chapter 1 of the revised STTM book.
+See more details in the updated revision STTM book.

 Inactive ingredients include acacia, confectioners sugar (contains corn starch), lactose monohydrate, magnesium stearate, povidone, and talc.
 These fillers may be different in other brands of T4-only.
 The Synthroid sizes ranges from 25 mcg all the way to 300 mcg.

 T4 is one of five hormones made by your thyroid gland– the latter which includes T4, T3, T2, T1 and calcitonin.
 T4 is a storage pro-hormone with the purpose of converting to the active hormone T3, though the thyroid also makes some direct T3 as well.
 T3 is the hormone which gives health and energy to every cell in the body.
 See Chapter 1 in the revised STTM book for more info on these thyroid hormones.

 Levoxyl, Levothroid, Unithroid, Berlthyrox, Eltibio, Eltroxin, Eutroxsig, Oroxine, Droxine, Eferox, Elthyrone, Euthyrox, Eutirox, generic levothyroxine, and more.
 They can have different fillers.

 This is covered in Chapter One of the revised Stop the Thyroid Madness book with interesting detail and is interesting and a must read.